Top 7 Square Alternatives

 5. Clover Go

-Clover Go is the mobile version of the super-popular Clover suite of POS products.
+Clover Go (see our review) is the mobile version of the super-popular Clover suite of POS products.
 Clover Go is easy to use, chip card-compatible, and uses an actual merchant account.
-And even though it’s a mobile POS, you still get access to Clover’s back office reporting and features like customizable tax, email/SMS receipts, and basic inventory management.
+And even though it’s a mobile POS, you still get access to Clover’s back office reporting and features like customizable tax, email/SMS receipts, and features from inventory management softwares.
 You can also use Clover Go as a supplemental “on-the-go” payment option in addition to your primary Clover Station.

 While the other Clover POS systems (Clover Station and Clover Mini) require you to purchase proprietary hardware, Clover Go lets you use an iPhone or Android phone, just like Square.
 The cost of Clover Go’s EMV-compliant headphone jack card reader varies somewhat depending on the reseller, but you should be able to get it for less than $100.